blaenk/site/content/notes/algorithms.md

 * **set of states doesn't contain the accept state**: feed it the next character
 * **the end of the text has been reached**: there was no match

-The NFA is simply represented by the pattern string and a digraph representing the $\epsilon$-transitions.
+The NFA is simply represented by the pattern string and a digraph representing the `$\epsilon$`-transitions.

 ### Regex Match Checking

 From this information, it is possible to create an algorithm that determines whether a regular expression matches the provided text.
 Reachability is determined by a Directed DFS implementation [^directed_dfs].
-This is straightforward because the DFS would only operate on the digraph, which only represents $\epsilon$-transitions.
+This is straightforward because the DFS would only operate on the digraph, which only represents `$\epsilon$`-transitions.

-First, the set of states reachable via $\epsilon$-transitions from the start state are collected:
+First, the set of states reachable via `$\epsilon$`-transitions from the start state are collected:

 ``` java
 boolean match(String text) {